An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Introduction

-\begin{itemize} \item considered a full-fledged control problem for $M/M/N+M$ queueing network under a setting that could be thought of as a generalization of the well studied GPS models, \item solved the corresponding HJB and established asymptotic convergence of the value functions. \end{itemize}
+\begin{itemize} \item considered an ergodic control problem for the $M/M/N+M$ queueing network with labor cross-training and identified the limit of the value functions, \item solved the limiting HJB and established asymptotic optimality. \end{itemize}